 Yes, but I think it's really challenging to coordinate meeting with them.
 Meeting with mentees is where the best conversation happens, but it's so difficult to get them to commit to a date and time.
-I think introducing the mentors the first-week of class would be helpful as opposed to waiting until several weeks in.
+I think introducing the mentors the first-week of class was helpful.
 I think it's just so hard to get students interested for an extended amount of time.
 Yes, I think it's helpful to those who actually use it.
 Though many students may not take the opportunity to talk with us it seems worthwhile for those who do.

-Also it may be helpful to provide the students with some incentive for being in the mentor groups
+Also it may be helpful to provide the students with some incentive for being in the mentor groups.